cloudmesh/cloudmesh-manual/docs-source/source/installation/install.rst

 paths, be sure to update these in the cloudmesh.yaml file.

-Once configuration of the cloudmesh.yaml file has been completed,  run the following command to install mongo:
+Once configuration of the cloudmesh.yaml file has been completed,  run the following command to install mongo **in an administrative shell** (assuming you have the user in the c drive), where USERNAME is the username you installe dcloudmesh in:

 .. code:: bash

+  C:/Users/USERNAME\ENV3\Scripts\activate
   cms admin mongo install

 .. note:: In a Windows installation, we are only required to install
-          MongoDB Server, *not* MongoDB Service.
+          MongoDB commands, *not* MongoDB Service.
 By default, the silent installer will attempt to install and start the MongoDB System Service.
 When prompted that the Service failed to start, simply select ``Ignore``.